 A shoe scuffed beside the bed.
 She felt him looming over her.
 Heard him sigh as though he knew she was avoiding him the only way she could.

-But maybe his feelings toward her weren’t that bad.
+Maybe his feelings toward her weren’t that bad.
 He was here, wasn’t he?
-Maybe, he cared a little.
+Maybe he cared a little.
 Had he been worried for her?

 She heard a zipper, which made her open her eyes out of curiosity—